microsoft/onnxruntime/java/README.md

 ### Advanced Loading

 The default behavior is to load the shared libraries using classpath resources.
-If your use case requires custom loading of the shared libraries, please consult the javadoc in the `OnnxRuntime` class.
+If your use case requires custom loading of the shared libraries, please consult the javadoc in the `package-info.java` or `OnnxRuntime.java` files.

 ## Development